skip to main content

 Data effective as of post date.
 Compatible device and internet connection required.
 Offers and availability may vary by location and are subject to change.

 Streaming services are finally delivering the sports we desire.
-But there’s a lot to choose from nowadays, so we’ve broken down the top services that lay out the best channel and league offerings for sports fans of any kind.
+But there’s a lot to choose from nowadays, so we’ve broken down the top services that lay out the best channel and league offerings for sports fans.

-YouTube TV is our go-to overall pick because it’s the live TV streaming service to offer essential ESPN and FOX Sports networks on top of league-specific channels and NFL Sunday Ticket.
+YouTube TV is our go-to overall pick because the live TV streaming service offers essential ESPN and FOX Sports networks on top of league-specific channels and NFL Sunday Ticket.
 If you want to upgrade an existing TV plan, ESPN+ has a wide range of league coverage, while Peacock offers an inexpensive mix of sports and entertainment.

-Of course, there are several services to consider—each offering a unique lineup of channels and league coverage.
-So keep scrolling to see how each compares and why you might choose one over the other.
+Of course, there are several services to consider—each offering a unique lineup of channels and leagues.
+So keep scrolling to see how each compares and why you might choose one over another.

 CableTV.com Sports logo featuring animated athlete with raised hands.